CodeTogether for VS Code Installation Guide

 After adding the CodeTogether extension to your VS Code, it’s simple to host or join a pair programming session.
 For more information, see the Getting Started Guide.

-Note: If you have a CodeTogether Teams plan, refer to this page for details on how to host sessions and invite participants.
+If you have a CodeTogether Teams plan, see Using CodeTogether Teams for details on how to host sessions and invite participants.

 Hosting a Session from VS Code